lostflux/content/content/musings/slow-thinking.md

 ---
 title: slow thinking
-description: Thinking slow can be an asset.
-It's not always a bad thing.
-category: musings
+description: |
+  The world champions the quick-witted.
+  That does not mean taking your time to formulate considered and nuanced views is a bad thing.
 date: 2023-08-25 23:00:00
 ---